-Establish Temple: At tenth level, a Cleric who chooses to build and dedicate a temple to a deity may attract a body of loyal followers who swear fealty to the character.
-If the Cleric changes alignment after establishing a Temple, the character will lose any followers (and probably face a mutiny).
+At tenth level, the rank of "Patriarch" is awarded.
+A Cleric, who chooses to build and dedicate a temple to a deity, may attract a body of loyal followers who swear fealty to the character.
+If the Cleric changes alignment after establishing a Temple, the character will lose any followers (and probably face a revolt).